azietek/PRNG-testing/README.md

 # PRNG-testing

-Testing pseudo-random number generators using test described at NIST book.
+This projects is testing pseudo-random number generators